Skip to main content

 Evie Meg

-Evie is a health activist who has grown to an astounding 15.8 million followers on TikTok, sharing about Tourette’s syndrome and PANDAS.
+Evie is a health activist who has 16 million followers on TikTok.
+Evieshares information and perspectives on Tourette’s syndrome and PANDAS (pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections).
 She shares what it’s like to live with an inflamed brain and aims to help others living with the same conditions feel less alone.

 Influencers: